SCB-TechX/saber_flutter_ui/docs/docs/core-components/hyperlink.md

 # Hyperlink

-Hyperlinks are similar to text buttons but without padding and have an underline by default.
+Hyperlink is similar to [TextButton](https://api.flutter.dev/flutter/material/TextButton-class.html) but without padding and have an underline by default.

 ![hyperlink overview](/img/docs/core-components/hyperlink/hyperlink-overview.png)